 Charities in Scotland: trustees' responsibilities

 Being a Scottish charity trustee brings responsibilities.
-At Pomroy Associates Limited, we can provide guidance on the reporting requirements in the Welwyn Garden City area.
+At Pomroy Associates Limited, we can provide guidance on the reporting requirements in the Welwyn Garden City or Stevenage area.

 It is often considered an honour to act as a trustee for a charity and an opportunity to give something back to the community.
 However, becoming a trustee involves a certain commitment and level of responsibility which should not be underestimated.